An overview of REA's complaints process

 If the CAC makes a finding of unsatisfactory conduct

-If the CAC makes a finding of unsatisfactory conduct against you, the CAC will ask you and the complainant what an appropriate penalty might be.
+If the CAC makes a finding of unsatisfactory conduct against the agent, the CAC will ask you and the agent what an appropriate penalty might be.
 They will consider both parties’ views when deciding on the penalty.
 Some of the penalties available to the CAC include:

 - censure or reprimand

-- requiring you to apologise to the complainant
+- requiring the agent to apologise to the complainant

-- requiring you to complete further training or education
+- requiring the agent to complete further training or education

 - ordering fees to be reduced, cancelled or refunded